“I hear that sometimes Satan comes as a man of peace.”

 McClure’s most prominent episode, “A Fish Called Selma”, is often regarded as one of the best episodes in the show’s history, and is a favorite of many staff members.
 Entertainment Weekly placed the episode eighth on their top 25 The Simpsons episode list, and IGN.com named the episode the best of the seventh season, calling it the “obvious pick”.
 They also deemed McClure’s Planet of the Apes musical the best moment of the episode and “maybe even the whole show”.

-Though of less significance than the Troy McClure controversy, but still of no small import in East-West relations, my friend Josh Gartner at Cup of Cha takes Jerry Seinfeld head on in his post “Why Chopsticks Make Sense.”
+Though of less significance than the Troy McClure controversy, but still of no small import in East-West relations, my friend Josh Gartner at Cup of Cha takes Jerry Seinfeld head on in his post “Why Chopsticks Make Sense” [link no longer exists].
 Josh convincingly argues why chopsticks are still relevant, though Seinfeld’s counterargument is not without its humor:

 I’ll tell you what I like about Chinese people.
 They’re hanging in there with the chopsticks, aren’t they?
 You know they’ve seen the fork.
 They’re staying with the sticks.
 I don’t know how they missed it.
 Chinese farmer gets up, works in the field with a shovel all day.
 Shovel.
 Spoon.
 Come on.
 You’re not plowing 40 acres with a couple of pool cues!